State of AI & Digital Marketing

 Burak Pehlivan, Managing Partner of Zeo, said that,

-Search is no longer evolving incrementally — it is being fundamentally re-architected.
+Search is no longer evolving incrementally.
+It is being fundamentally re-architected.
 Over the past year, we have crossed a threshold: we are no longer optimizing primarily for search engines, but for AI-driven answer systems, generative interfaces, and discovery models.

 Working closely with AI-first products across growth, content, and search infrastructure, one pattern has become clear: visibility today is no longer determined only by rankings.
 It is determined by whether AI systems can understand, retrieve, trust, and accurately represent your brand.